CesarPabloDominguezPrieto/cesarpablodominguezprieto.github.io/Background.md

   Awarded a JAE Intro research fellowship from the Spanish National Research Council (CSIC).
   **Project:** *Theoretical and computational modeling of complex systems in the context of the origin and evolution of life.*
-  Research carried out under the supervision of **Dr. Jacobo Aguirre**.
+  Research carried out under the supervision of Dr. Jacobo Aguirre.

 ---

-- **Undergraduate Research Assistant — Departmental Collaboration Fellowship**
+- **Undergraduate Research Assistant — MEFP Departmental Collaboration Fellowship**
   University of Santiago de Compostela
   *November 2023 – June 2024*